pirica/adult-pay-sites/README.md

 - You can watch movies online, download and "add to your filesmonster favorite list", just hold "menu" over a video and choose the apropiate option from the context menu.
 - All the contents are provided and distributed by Filesmonster.com under its legal agrements (only legal content upladed by diferent studios is allowed).
 Read the [Legal rules"](http://filesmonster.com/rules/) from filemonster.com for more information.
 - This Addon uses the ofical filesmonster.com API cortesy of filesmonster.com
+- Under screenshots folder you cand find same pictures showing how Filesmonters look like using diferent kodi skins.